garrethcain/auth-client-service-example/README.md

 You should have a completely fresh database now with no users.

-Let's test.
+# Let's test.

-In the auth-service directory;
+This shoud still be running from earlier, however, in the auth-service directory;
 `python manage.py runserver 127.0.0.1 8000`

 in the client directory: